Ynpact/ynpact-ssh-ssm-proxy/README.md

 - Instance region : enter the AS region where the target EC2 instance is running
 - SSH user : enter the SSH user to use to connect to the EC2 instane.
 This depend the EC2 instance distribution.
 It might be ec2-user, ubuntu or any other user.
 - SSH private key file path : enter the path to the private SSH key to use to connect to the instance
-- Local path to public key to install in EC2 instance authorized_key [leave empty for no installation] : enter the path to the public SSH key to install in the SSH authorized_key file of the target user within the EC2 instance

 ## Usage
 ### Connect to a Pre-configured Host: